Caldecott Tunnel

-The Caldecott Tunnel is an east–west highway tunnel through the Berkeley Hills between Oakland and Orinda, California.
+The Caldecott Tunnel is a four-bore highway tunnel through the Berkeley Hills between Oakland and Orinda, California.
 Its four bores carry California State Route 24.
 Named after Thomas E. Caldecott, former mayor of Berkeley, it opened in 1937 as a two-bore tunnel.
 The third bore opened in 1964 and the fourth bore in 2013.
 Currently, the two oldest bores carry eastbound traffic and the two newest bores carry westbound traffic.

 Description

 The east–west tunnel is signed as a part of California State Route 24 and connects Oakland to central Contra Costa County.
 It is named after Thomas E. Caldecott (1878–1951), who was mayor of Berkeley in 1930–1932, a member of the Alameda County Board of Supervisors in 1933–1945, and president of Joint Highway District 13, which built the first two bores.

-Bore 1 (the southernmost bore) and Bore 2 were completed in 1937; they are 3610 ft in length and carry two lanes each of eastbound traffic.
+Bore 1 (the southernmost bore) and Bore 2 were completed in 1937; they are 3610 ft in length and today carry two lanes each of eastbound traffic.
 Bore 3, completed in 1964, is 3771 ft in length.
 Bore 4 (the northernmost bore), completed in 2013, is 3389 ft in length.
 Bores 3 and 4 carry two lanes each of westbound traffic.

 The active Hayward Fault runs just west of the western portals of the tunnel.